wpj-cz/LLPhant/README.md

 ##### VectorStores vs DocumentStores
 As we have seen, a `VectorStore` is an engine that can be used to perform similarity searches on documents.
 A `DocumentStore` is an abstraction around a storage for documents that can be queried with more classical methods.
-In many cases can be vector stores can be also document stores and vice versa, but this is not mandatory.
+In many cases vector stores can be also document stores and vice versa, but this is not mandatory.
 There are currently these DocumentStore classes:
 - MemoryVectorStore
 - FileSystemVectorStore